See it or read it: All Things Cease to Appear

 In the movie, Things Heard & Seen, there's less going on.
 More horror, with the nuances of literary fiction worn away.
 In some of the reviews I've read, people who go to the book expecting the usual haunted-house horror are disappointed; they might like the movie better.
 People who go to the movie hoping for a faithful adaptation of all the characters, themes, and events of the book will be let down.

-I read some of the reviews before watching the movie, so I went in open-minded.
-And I thought it was OK.
+I read some of the reviews before watching the movie, so I knew what the complaints were going in.
+I decided to watch with an open mind, and I thought it was OK.
 Really, it was pretty faithful- they had to cut out about a third of the book, and they tacked-on some spiritualist philosophy that's referred to in the book a few times and is important to one of the characters.
 I think it's appropriate to call it "spiritualist philosophy."
 It's the usual kind of religious imagery in horror films.

 I wasn't crazy about either of the endings- the book ending had me rolling my eyes over the tidy ending that two characters get, but the movie ending felt rushed.
 But neither ending was awful.